YohanNana/AKS-IaC-and-Deployment-Assignment/README.md

-# AKS-IaC-and-Deployment-Assignment

 # AKS Infrastructure as Code (IaC) and Deployment Assignment

 ## Overview

 This project demonstrates setting up an **Azure Kubernetes Service (AKS) cluster** using **Terraform** and deploying a **custom containerized Node.js application** to it.
 The application is exposed using a Kubernetes LoadBalancer service, allowing external access.
+Additionally, I've also added a state locking mechanism to ensure proper coordination when using the remote state file.
+This ensures that only one user or process can modify the state at a time, preventing potential conflicts and improving the reliability of the infrastructure setup.

 ---